The Legend of Heroes: Trails into Reverie

 is a 2020 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series.
-It was released in Japan for the PlayStation 4 in August 2020, with ports for the Nintendo Switch and Windows released in August 2021.
-An English release is scheduled for July 2023, additionally being ported to PlayStation 5.
-Trails into Reverie is considered the end of the series' Crossbell and Erebonia arcs and serves as the precursor to The Legend of Heroes: Kuro no Kiseki.
+The game is the tenth installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails of Cold Steel IV (2018).
+It was released in Japan for the PlayStation 4 in August 2020, with ports released for the Nintendo Switch and Windows in August 2021.
+An English version was released in July 2023 with an additional port for the PlayStation 5.
+Trails into Reverie is considered the end of the series's Crossbell and Erebonia arcs and serves as the precursor to Trails Through Daybreak.

 Gameplay

 Trails into Reverie plays similarly to the Trails of Cold Steel tetralogy, being a traditional Japanese role-playing video game with turn-based battles.
-The game features a new Crossroads system where players can switch between three different story arcs, with each focusing on a different protagonist: the leader of Crossbell's Special Support Section, Lloyd Bannings, the instructor of Class VII, Rean Schwarzer, and the masked character "C".
+The game features a new Crossroads system where players can switch between three different story arcs, with each focusing on a different protagonist: The leader of Crossbell's Special Support Section, Lloyd Bannings, the instructor of Class VII, Rean Schwarzer, and the masked character "C".
 The game features over 50 playable characters.